cnadler86/MicroPython_Motor/README.md

 ### DCMotor Library

-The DCMotor library provides a simple interface to control a DC motor using PWM signals.
+The DCMotor library provides a simple interface to control a DC motor using PWM signals, with support for both synchronous and asynchronous movement.

 ### Servo Library